CodeboxIDE/codebox/README.md

 # Codebox
-> "Open source cloud-based web IDE."
+> "Open source cloud & desktop IDE."

 Codebox is a complete and modular Cloud IDE.
 It can run on any unix-like machine (Linux, Mac OS X).
 It is an open source component of [codebox.io](https://www.codebox.io) (Cloud IDE as a Service).